-Unless parent(s) and the District agree in writing to waive the resolution meeting or agree to use the mediation process to resolve the issues in dispute:
+Unless parents and the school agree in writing to waive the resolution meeting or agree to use the mediation process to resolve the issues in dispute:

-- 1. The resolution meeting must occur within seven (7) days of receiving the due process complaint notice; and - 2.
-The due process hearing may proceed unless the matter has been resolved to the satisfaction of both parties within 15 days of the receipt of the due process complaint.
+- 1. the resolution meeting must occur within 7 days of receiving the due process complaint notice; and - 2. the due process hearing may proceed unless the matter has been resolved to the satisfaction of both parties within 15 days of the receipt of the due process complaint.